spcl/dace-fpga/docs/optimization.rst

 This includes platform-agnostic transformations (such as Trivial Map Elimination, Map Collapsing, Map tiling, ...) and more FPGA-oriented transformations, which we describe here.

-* :py:func:`~dace.transformation.interstate.fpga_transform_sdfg.FPGATransformSDFG`: programmers can automatically offload a full
-  SDFG using this transformation.
+* :py:func:`~dace_fpga.transformations.fpga_transform_sdfg.FPGATransformSDFG`: programmers can automatically offload a full SDFG using this transformation.
 This takes care of creating create additional pre- and post-states performing memory transfers between host and device.
 The memories accessed by the transformed subgraph are replaced with their FPGA equivalents.
 * :py:func:`~dace.transformation.dataflow.streaming_memory.StreamingMemory`: this transformation enables the automatic creation of